W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 1. It is hard to understand what “The Kingdom of Heaven is within you” really means.
 ²This is because it is not understandable to the ego, which interprets it as if something outside is inside, and this does not mean anything.
-³The word ‘within’ is unnecessary.
+³The word “within’ is unnecessary.
 ⁴The Kingdom of Heaven *is* you.
 ⁵What else *but* you did the Creator create, and what else *but* you is His Kingdom?
 ⁶This is the whole message of the Atonement; a message which in its totality transcends the sum of its parts.